khazanJM/arbaro-csharp/README.txt

 2/ Purpose

 Arbaro is a nice software.
-I helped me get into what Weber described in their original paper.
+It helps me get into what Weber described in their original paper.
 Though Arbaro is getting quite old and I think it deserve a new version.
 My goal here is twofold
 - Provide this new version